holisticnetworking/wp-cpt-framework/README.md

 ## FYI: This is Not a Plugin!

 The WP CPT Framework really just works as a template for creating your own Custom Post Types the old fashioned way.
+You can install it into your /plugins folder and you can turn it on and it will work.
+But unless you want a CPT called "headlines," you're going to need to do some of your own coding.

 ### Contained in this framework:
 - A main controller